kaveh-ale/spe/pe1/readme.md

-# Project

-Simple Python Examples
+# SSH With Python to OmniSwitch

 Developed by Kaveh Majidi @ ALE

-Some Examples on how to use Python to connect to AOS
+Some Examples on how to use Python to connect to AOS over SSH.
+In this example, "show system" command is sent to switch.
+Any other CLI command can be sent using this method.
+If the CLI command have an output, the output will be returned in stdout.
+The Paramiko Python Library is used in this example.

+switch_list.yaml file includes a list of switches with their respective IPs and login credentials that the scripts will be executed on.

 # Version